blacktraffic/hashcrack/README.md

+# soapbox

+Cracking passwords is pretty power-intensive; please consider moving to a low CO2 electricity provider, such as Ecotricity in the UK.
+Their customer service is also much better than most; check the OFGEM complaints data if you don't believe me.
+It only takes a couple of minutes, no affiliate link - https://www.ecotricity.co.uk/for-your-home

 # hashcrack

 Do you want https://github.com/netmux/HASH-CRACK instead?
 I'm sorry about the name collision; I wasn't aware of it until after this project was released.